beh0115/pedagogy4liaisons-untlibraries/types.md

 <p style="text-indent: 40px">Bell examines seamless learning cultures.
 Seamless learning cultures encourages out-of-classroom learning experiences to augment traditional lecture-based teaching styles.
 However, the library’s role in these cultures can be ambiguous.
 Bell takes particular care in explore how librarians’ can adopt their instruction methods to better capitalize on seamless learning cultures. </p>

 **Browndorf, Margaret.
 2016.
 “My Primary Sources: Using Student Personal History as a Gateway to Historical Context.”
-In Pagowsky and McElroy, 163-168.**
+In Pagowsky and McElroy(b), 163-168.**
 [Link to Reference](.

 <p style="text-indent: 40px">Browndorf demonstrates how primary sources can integrate student’s personal experiences with historical research and consider the agency of historical actors.
 The lessons she uses also incorporate linguistic analyses of power theories to provoke the students to learn about self-agency in relation to “communication and information sharing,” based on a concept of holistic pedagogy created by bell hooks.
 These topics, Browndork believes, are best learned in constructivist style classrooms as they reinforce the “historical and sociocultural” lessons of the class’s learning objectives. </p>